Mae: Move to Capitol, Singularity, and (m)(a)(e) EPs (2006–2012)

-Continued touring, return to Tooth & Nail, and Multisensory Aesthetic Experience (2012–present)
+Continued touring, return to Tooth & Nail, Multisensory Aesthetic Experience, and signing to Equal Vision (2012–present)

 On February 21–23, 2013, Mae played a three show tour to commemorate the 10-year anniversary of the band's album Destination: Beautiful.
-Two shows took place in Virginia Beach, Virginia and one in Nashville, Tennessee.
+Two shows took place in Virginia Beach, Virginia, and one in Nashville, Tennessee.
 The shows consisted of the band playing their first album in its entirety.
 At the second Virginia Beach show, current E Street Band saxophonist and early Mae member Jacob Clemons made a guest appearance on the band's song "Tisbury Lane" during encore.

-On June 7, 2014 Mae played an online show via stageit.
+On June 7, 2014, Mae played an online show via stageit.
 During the concert it was announced that Mae would be reuniting in 2015 to complete a reunion tour in commemoration of the 10-year anniversary of The Everglow.
 They also confirmed that they were re-recording several songs for a pressing of Destination: B-Sides on vinyl rumored to be released via Spartan Records late in the summer of 2014.

-Multisensory Aesthetic Experience, and was released on November 30, 2018 through the band's original record company, Tooth & Nail Records.
+Multisensory Aesthetic Experience was released on November 30, 2018 through the band's original record label, Tooth & Nail Records.
 The inspiration for this album came after the band had created a large-scale virtual reality experience at the Forbes Under30 Summit in Jerusalem.
 The event took place at the historic Tower of David.
-Dave Elkins recalled,“We performed in front of 650/700 people who all took their smartphones, put them in these cardboard viewfinders and all the visuals that they were seeing were in virtual reality 360 [which] were accommodating the music that we had written and recorded just to accommodate this experience.”
+Dave Elkins recalled, “We performed in front of 650/700 people who all took their smartphones, put them in these cardboard viewfinders and all the visuals that they were seeing were in virtual reality 360 [which] were accommodating the music that we had written and recorded just to accommodate this experience.”

-On June 26, 2018 Mae announced a fall 2018 tour which included "MAE Day" in select cities.
+On June 26, 2018, Mae announced a fall 2018 tour which included "MAE Day" in select cities.
 The "MAE Day" event consisted of a short video, discussion with the band, listening party, shared meal, VR experience, and additional multi-sensory experiences.

-On November 27, 2018 Mae announced via a Facebook post an early 2019 tour on the west coast, with the final dates in Japan.
-In November 2019, the band announced on a Facebook post the "Multisensory Aesthetic (360) Experience", a partnership with TriBeCa Film Institute.
-On August 24, 2021, Jacob Marshall announced his departure from the band via Mae's Facebook page.
+In September of 2023, Mae signed with Equal Vision Records.